oma3dao/developer-docs/docs/cookbooks/register-a2a-agent.md

 ```
 1. Add capability to agent card
 2. Update metadata version: 1.0.0 → 1.1.0
-3. Use wizard "Edit" or call setMetadataJson
+3. Use wizard "Edit" or call updateAppControlled with metadata
 4. Version history updated automatically
 ```